post-hero-img

 When you choose an advanced search solution such as AddSearch, you don’t need to worry about separately implementing the fuzzy search functionality, as this and other advanced features come pre-configured into the search experience.

-See the video below to learn how to design and install AddSearch to your website in 4 easy steps.
+See the video below to learn how to design and install AddSearch on your website in 4 easy steps.

 Conclusion

-Whether you call it “fuzzy query”, “fuzzy text matching”, “fuzzy logic search”, or even “fuzzy string search”, all that matters is you understanding that it is an essential component of a good search experience.
-It enhances the search experience by making spelling, grammar and formatting errors a non-issue when ranking pages.
+Whether you call it “fuzzy query,” “fuzzy text matching,” “fuzzy logic search,” or even “fuzzy string search,” all that matters is your understanding that it is an essential component of a good search experience.
+It enhances the search experience by making spelling, grammar, and formatting errors a non-issue when ranking pages.

 Talk to our team or book a demo to see how fuzzy search and the other advanced features offered with AddSearch can help increase your ROI.